Does it feel like fall where you live? Is your front porch or yard already decked out or are you a procrastinator like me?

 And I added a few more sprigs of the same blue flowers to a wreath I made awhile back….

-For these foam pumpkins, I did the same technique, but I just brushed the paint on free hand, without using any tape.
+For these foam pumpkins, I did the same technique (as in the Related link above), but I just brushed the paint on free hand, without using any tape.
 I cut off the tops of the foam pumpkins, filled them partially with sand, and inserted a tall skinny vase with a simple white candle.

 On a totally random side note…